ARCCSS-extremes/climpact/www/user_guide/Climpact_user_guide.md

 * **Base period start year**: the first year of the time period on which you would like percentile thresholds to be calculated (e.g. if the base period is to be 1961-1990, enter 1961).
 Confused by what this is for?
 See [Appendix E](#appendixe).
 * **Base period end year**: the last year of the time period on which you would like percentile thresholds to be calculated (e.g. if the base period is to be 1961-1990, enter 1990).
 Confused by what this is for?
 See [Appendix E](#appendixe).

-Once the above information is entered select the blue *Next* button at the bottom of the screen which will bring you to tab 2.
+Once the above information is entered select the blue *Next* button at the bottom of the screen or select the *2.
+Check* tab at the top of the screen, both of which will bring you to tab 2.

 <img src="images/load_tab1.jpg" alt="drawing" width="1000" height="540"/>

 ### 4.3 Check data

 Tab 2 performs quality control (QC) checks on your data.
 Click the orange *Check data quality* button and wait for the checks to be performed.
 Once this is done a slideshow of images previewing the QC results is presented and the user may scroll through these.
 High resolution versions of these images, along with accompanying .csv files, can be downloaded from the blue text box on the right side of the screen.
-See [section 6](#outputstation) for guidance on how to interpret the QC output. **Once all QC output has been examined, if any changes are required to the station text file these should be made and the modified file reloaded into Climpact (tab 1) and the QC checks performed and checked again (tab 2).** Once this is done and you are satisfied no errors exist in your data, select the *Next* button at the bottom of the screen which will bring you to tab 3.
+See [section 6](#outputstation) for guidance on how to interpret the QC output. **Once all QC output has been examined, if any changes are required to the station text file these should be made and the modified file reloaded into Climpact (tab 1) and the QC checks performed and checked again (tab 2).** Once this is done and you are satisfied no errors exist in your data, select the *Next* button at the bottom of the screen or select the *3.
+Calculate* tab at the top of the screen, both of which will bring you to tab 3.

 <img src="images/check_tab2.jpg" alt="drawing" width="1000" height="540"/>